TheThingsIndustries/lorawan-stack-docs/doc/content/devices/troubleshooting/_index.md

 - Cluster latencies
 - Gateway level issues

-## Scheduling a downlink from {{% tts %}} Console is disabled with a warning `Simulation is disabled for devices that skip payload crypto`.
+## Scheduling a downlink from {{% tts %}} Console is disabled with a warning "Simulation is disabled for devices that skip payload crypto".

 When using the [AWS IoT integration]({{< ref "/integrations/cloud-integrations/aws-iot" >}}) with the **End to End Encryption** option enabled, scheduling downlink messages from {{% tts %}} Console is restricted by default.